Livermore, California: 1900s

-During the late 19th century and early 20th century, the Livermore Valley attracted the creation of sanitariums due to the warm climate and clean air.
-From 1894 to 1960, the Livermore Sanitarium was in operation for the treatment of alcoholism and mental disorders; and from 1918 to around 1960, the Arroyo del Valle Sanitarium was in operation in the town for the treatment of tuberculosis.
-The city once had a slogan "Live Longer with Livermore".
+In the late 19th and early 20th centuries, the Livermore Valley attracted sanitariums on account of its climate and air.
+The Livermore Sanitarium operated from 1894 to 1960 for the treatment of alcoholism and mental disorders, and the Arroyo del Valle Sanitarium operated from 1918 to about 1960 for the treatment of tuberculosis.
+In 1909, the Livermore Carnegie Library and Park opened with support from a Carnegie library grant.

-In 1909, the Livermore Carnegie Library and Park opened, taking advantage of a Carnegie library grant.
-As the city grew and larger libraries were needed, other libraries were built, and the original site was converted into a historic center and park.